These healthier oatmeal chocolate chip cookies are dairy-free and packed with fiber, making them easy to love and digest.

 After School or in the Lunchbox

 This oatmeal chocolate chip cookie has long been a favorite of my family and friends.
-I posted one of my classic version of this recipe on CooksAid over four years ago.
-Since then it has evolved to become even healthier, though still just as yummy!
+Over the years it has evolved to become more nutrient-packed, though still just as yummy!

 If this cookie was in a box it would be labeled: